Comprehensive Guide to Different Types of Tires

 11. Sport Truck Tires

 Sport truck tires are usually made of two or three layers of rubber.
-The outer layer has a solid and sticky texture, which is how it gets the grip needed to drive off-road.
+The outer layer has a solid and sticky texture, which gives it the grip needed to drive off-road.

 The middle layer has grooves that let air into the inner rubber to provide cushioning and control.